muesli/deckmaster/README.md

 #### Weather

-A widget that displays the weather condition and teamperature.
+A widget that displays the weather condition and temperature.

 ```toml
 [keys.widget]